James Bay on new single 'Chew On My Heart' and "boundary breaking" album: "It's the most positive thing I’ve ever written"

 “Billie Eilish is somebody who was largely online, making beautifully intricate computer-built music.
 But we all know, because we’ve seen her at festivals and at live shows over the last year, that crowds go insane in her presence.
 It’s like watching Nirvana or something.
 While she was already fantastic online, live, she was extraordinary.
 Without live venues, we’d have far less exciting artists coming through.
 We can’t let that happen.”

-James Bay’s latest single, ‘Chew On My Heart’ is released at 4pm today
+James Bay’s latest single, ‘Chew On My Heart’ is released at 4pm UK time today